aragon/hack/docs/os-4-migration.md

 ### AragonApp.getExecutor(bytes) renamed

-`AragonApp.getExecutor(bytes)` has been renamed `getEVMScriptExecutor(bytes)`, and has `getEVMScriptRegistry()` exposed alongside it.
+`AragonApp.getExecutor(bytes)` has been renamed `getEVMScriptExecutor(bytes)` and has `getEVMScriptRegistry()` exposed alongside it.

 ### Proxy-less AragonApps

-By default, all `AragonApp`s are petrified on deployment can only be used behind a proxy.
+By default, all `AragonApp`s are petrified on deployment and can only be used behind a proxy.

-This was chosen as a sane default, as it is unlikely you'd want to directly deploy, install, and use a base contract instance of an app rather than a proxy instance, but it is also possible to turn this off by inheriting from [`UnsafeAragonApp`](https://github.com/aragon/aragonOS/blob/v4.0.0/contracts/apps/UnsafeAragonApp.sol) instead.
+This was chosen as a sane default as it is unlikely you'd want to directly deploy, install, and use a base contract instance of an app rather than a proxy instance, but it is also possible to turn this off by inheriting from [`UnsafeAragonApp`](https://github.com/aragon/aragonOS/blob/v4.0.0/contracts/apps/UnsafeAragonApp.sol) instead.

 ### Stand-alone usage of AragonApps

-`AragonApp`s using any functionality requiring a Kernel (e.g. `auth`, EVMScripts, or the recovery mechanism) now require the app instance to be connected to a Kernel.
+`AragonApp`s that use any functionality requiring a Kernel (e.g. `auth`, EVMScripts, or the recovery mechanism) now require the app instance to be connected to a Kernel.
 Frankly, if you're not using any of this functionality, you probably shouldn't be inheriting from `AragonApp`.

-The old behaviour used to be that functionality protected by the `auth` or `authP` modifiers would still be possible to invoke if the app instance wasn't connected to a Kernel.
+The old behaviour used to be that functionality protected by the `auth` or `authP` modifiers could still be invoked if the app instance wasn't connected to a Kernel.
 This was unexpected and confusing behaviour, possibly leading to dangerous situations, and was removed.